 - BCEHS has the only critical care paramedic team in the world that provides emergency care to three distinct patient groups: pediatric, neo-natal and high-risk obstetric patients.
 Known as the Infant Transport Team, this highly trained group of paramedics provide care while en route to hospitals throughout BC, other parts of Canada, and the United States.
 The team marked 40 years of service in 2016.

-- BC is among North America’s best when it comes to survival rates for patients who call for an ambulance after a cardiac arrest.
-In a US and Canadian study, BC’s survival rate of 14 per cent was second only to Seattle, at 16 per cent.
-BCEHS, together with its health care partners, nearly doubled the rate of survival during a 10-year period, by implementing evidenced-based best practices and improving the following:
+- BC is among North America’s best when it comes to survival rates for patients who have an out-of-hospital cardiac arrest.
+In a US and Canadian study, BC’s survival rate of 16 per cent is tied with America’s best, Seattle.
+BCEHS and its health-care partners nearly doubled the rate of survival during a 10-year period, by implementing evidenced-based best practices and improving the following:

-- Telephone coaching of CPR techniques to bystanders by BCEHS dispatch staff
+- Telephone coaching of CPR techniques to bystanders by BCEHS dispatchers